NadyaNayme/BetterBuffsBar/readme.md

 ## Known Issues

 - Overloads with <10s remaining can't be tracked due to the buff fading in and out.
 Ask a Jmod to please stop expiring buffs from doing that.
 Alt 1 can't track them properly. :)
+- BOLG stacks split into Time + Stack buffs will occasionally report Time as Stacks until a Stack is gained if you use the Weapon Special while already under the effects of the Weapon Special.
+It fixes itself when you gain at least one stack again.
+- For buffs that are normally transparent (eg. Elder Overloads) tracking may briefly fail in some situations when the timer causes the buff to not be able to be read.
+This is only an issue on some backgrounds and generally not for more than 1 second.

 ## Can't Add

 - EE tracking.
 Sorry the debuff isn't able to be reliably detected.
 The icon the wiki doesn't work for detection.
+- Crystal Rain (SGB Spec) tracking.
+Same as EE - isn't reliable enough to avoid false positives for detection.
+- Supreme Overloads.
+Same issue - sorry.
+Ask Jmods to not let buffs/debuffs be transparent as that's the issue. :(

 If you encounter any other bugs - please submit an issue and I'll investigate it.